ESC Explained

 The evolution of the concept over the years

 Despite the criticism, the Big 5 concept continues to evolve.
-In 2016, the EBU introduced a new rule allowing Big 5 countries to choose their running position in the final, offering flexibility and additional control over their performance.
-In addition, the EBU announced a few days ago that the Big 5 countries would now perform live during the semi-finals, adding a new dimension to their participation.
-Previously, the selected countries were only allowed one appearance in the final, which didn't really give the title time to settle in.
-At most, they were allowed a 20-second extract during the semi-finals.
+In 2016, the EBU introduced a new rule allowing Big 5 countries to choose their position in the final, giving them flexibility and additional control over their performance.
+In addition, the EBU announced at the 2024 edition of the Eurovision contest in Malmô that the Big 5 countries would now perform live during the semi-finals, adding a new dimension to their participation.
+Previously, they were only allowed to perform once in the final, and a 20-second extract of their song during the semi-finals, which didn't really give the song time to settle in or the artist time to connect with their audience.

 The introduction of semi-finals in 2004 also led to adjustments in the participation rules.
 From 2004 onwards, the maximum number of participants allowed in the final was limited to 24 (2004-2007) and 25 (2008-2010).
 Since 2012, this maximum has risen to 26, including the members of the Big Five (with the famous 20-second extract), the host country and the 10 qualifiers from each semi-final.